Altinn/altinn-studio-docs/content/app/development/configuration/deployment/_index.en.md

 We provide some default values that you can choose to override as you see fit.
 The default values are defined [here](https://github.com/Altinn/altinn-studio-charts/blob/main/charts/deployment/values.yaml)

-To override a value in this file you need do add it as a child to _deployment_ section in _deployment/values.yaml_
+To override a value in this file you need do add it as a child to the _deployment_ section in _deployment/values.yaml_

 An example where initial scale is overridden.